What Is Digital Transformation?

 - How will you earn?
 What will be your monetization model?
 Will you offer a subscription model, a consumption-based model, or an outcome-based model?
 Or a hybrid of all these three?
 Trade-off suggests, “Subscription-based models lock the customers on an annual or monthly basis, makes it easier to budget, foresee, and plan out revenue forecasting but the outcome-based service model increases collaboration between suppliers and customers that comes with challenges like adapting to a new mindset, working out a contract specific targets and minimum performance levels.

 3. Identify Monetization Techniques Through The Business Model

 Digital Transformation for Innovation vs. Growth Driven By Operational Goals

 This is the stage where organizations hustle and act to yield significant returns based on the playfield (market segments) and monetization model created by them.
 This is the last step where brands must be practical, customer-driven, and acute in identifying stepping stones, internal capabilities, and strengths in accomplishing the desired future opportunities.
 And then packaging pricing models and pricing tiers to make a tactical yet informed move.

 How Codiant Can Help Organizations In Digital Transformation?

 The net global spending on digital transformation in 2018 was approximately $1 trillion and this number is expected to increase to more than $2 trillion by 2022.
-Between this acceleration, one thing is quite clear- it is the digital customer who’s is in the driving seat!
-And in order to drive right, the digital customer experience must be enhanced.
+Between this acceleration, one thing is quite clear- it is the digital customer who is in the driving seat!
+And to drive right, the digital customer experience must be enhanced.